ldmcdaniel/angularWeather/README.md

 This is an in-class project at NSS.

-The project was used to teach AngularJS and Grunt.
-It is currently broken and was not fixed during class.
-I plan to fix this at a later time.
+The project was used to teach fetching data from an API whie AngularJS and Grunt.

 ## What technologies does the project use?

-NPM, HTML5, CSS3, GitHub, Grunt, BootStrap, and AngularJS.
+NPM, HTML5, CSS3, GitHub, Grunt, BootStrap, and AngularJS, API.

 ## Download and install: